 Do you work from shot lists?

-In order to capture your day in a way that reflects the style you see in my portfolio, I don’t work from set shot lists.
-My style is very candid and in order to be able to capture those real moments, I have to have the freedom to roam a bit.
+In order to capture your day in a way that reflects the style you see in my portfolio, I don’t work from set shot lists from couples.
 However, a couple months before your wedding I send a very thorough questionnaire where you can list any important group family shots you may want, and where you will tell me the VIPs of your wedding so I can make sure to get them!

 Are you insured?